arashnm80/arashnm80.github.io/quotes.md

 > I just try to live every day as if I've deliberately come back to this one day, to enjoy it, as if it was the full final day of my extraordinary, ordinary life.

-> Do you live your life in such a way that you would be willing to repeat it again and again, forever?
+> Do I live my life in such a way that I would be willing to repeat it again and again, forever?

+> Assess every choice with a single question: "If I time-travel to past, do I repeat it again the same?"

 > Wealth is having assets that earn while I sleep.